brianhouse/art_and_code/units/2b_indeterminacy/code.md

 # Indeterminacy

-A critical function for making images like these is `random()`. `random()` doesn't draw anything to the canvas itself.
+The most straightforward way to incorporate indeterminacy into our sketches is to use the `random()` function. `random()` doesn't draw anything to the canvas itself.
 Instead, it _returns_ a random number within a given range.

 ```py
 random(0, 100)  # a random number between 0 and 100